-The genus Ariocarpus has been the subject of much affection and attention by growers and botanists, but also has been surrounded by many myths that persist to date which I would like to challenge from the very beginning.
+The genus Ariocarpus has been a subject of much affection and attention by growers and botanists but also has been surrounded by many myths that persist to date.

 4. "The minimum time to grow from seed to flowering size is probably ten years, and may well be twice that" (Weightman, 1991).
-Actually, A. agavoides will eagerly flower at three years from seed and most species will flower by the age of five or six years.
+A. agavoides will eagerly flower at three years from seed, and most species will bloom by the age of five or six years.

 5. "Ariocarpus seedlings are exceptionally prone to rot."
 In my experience, this is not true.
 In fact, I have come to realize that Ariocarpus seedlings benefit, more so than other cacti seedlings, from a humid closed environment during their first year of growth.
 This was actually the cornerstone in developing a reliable method for raising it from seed.